William E. Upjohn: Brook Lodge

+The original landscaping of Brook Lodge included a swimming pool, tennis court, and walking paths.
+Upjohn also planted thousands of trees and flowers.
+Though iris were his first love, he turned his attention to peonies.
+According to varying reports, Dr. Upjohn grew from 400 to 675 varieties of peonies, 40 acre of red, white and pink blossoms.

-Though Dr. Upjohn found his Brook Lodge retreat an ideal location for doing business, he did not like the smell of cooking interfering with his work.
+Upjohn did not like the smell of cooking interfering with his work.
 So in 1927, he built the Dining Hall which he used for both private and business entertaining.
-The original carpet in the Dining Hall has since been replaced with a custom design incorporating Dr. Upjohn’s beloved peonies.
+The original carpet in the Dining Hall has since been replaced with a custom design incorporating Upjohn’s peonies.

-The original landscaping of Brook Lodge included a swimming pool, tennis court, and walking paths.
-Dr. Upjohn also planted thousands of trees and flowers.
-Though iris were his first love, he turned his attention to peonies which flourished in the local soil.
-According to varying reports, Dr. Upjohn grew from 400 to 675 varieties of peonies, 40 acre of glorious red, white and pink blossoms.
+W.E.
+Upjohn suffered a heart attack and died at Brook Lodge in 1932.

-Alongside the mill pond, also part of the original landscaping, is a lovely Japanese garden.
+Alongside the mill pond is a Japanese garden.
 In 1967, a Japanese guest who was particularly pleased with his stay at Brook Lodge, sent an authentic temple lantern as a token of his appreciation.
 With the help of a Japanese architect who insisted that every element "feel right" in order to "look right," the temple garden came to life.